syncfusion-content/blazor-docs/blazor/file-manager/context-menu.md

 ## Events

 The Blazor FileManager Context Menu component has a [MenuOpened](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_MenuOpened) and [OnMenuClick](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerEvents-1.html#Syncfusion_Blazor_FileManager_FileManagerEvents_1_OnMenuClick) events that can be triggered for certain actions.
-These events can be bound to the FileManager using the **FileManagerEvents** component, which requires the **TValue** to be provided.
+These events can be bound to the FileManager using the **FileManagerEvents**, which requires the **TValue** to be provided.

 N> All the events should be provided in a single **FileManagerEvents** component.